KarmadesuUwU/Organizer/README.md

-# Organizer
+# Work Tools to ease your work

+    Created by Rafael A.H. in 2025

+## Contains:

+  - **Organizer**:
-A simple script to help organize your downloads folder
+    A simple script to help organize your downloads folder for categories

+  - **Mouse Sneak**:
+    A script that moves your mouse every once in a while to prevent the pc to sleep